 There are 19 Modules to be covered in total, with an average time of about 6 weeks to complete.
 Some learners will grasp it sooner, others may take longer.
 Most important is to Practice and Practice until an expert.

-This course is specifically aimed at Welding Inspectors and Quality Control Personnel, but is also extremely useful for Workshop Supervisors, Managers and Laboratory Technicians.
+This course is aimed at Welding Inspectors and Quality Control Personnel, but is also extremely useful for Welders, Workshop Supervisors, Managers and Laboratory Technicians to understand as well.

 Understanding of the welding process is essential is one is going to monitor quality and soundness of welds.
 Inspection and testing is an inherent part of the welding process in any fabrication facility, workshop or site.
 It is more cost effective to spend time inspecting and testing welds through a structured Quality Control System, than it is to repair defective welds after the event.

-These modules also form part of the Welder Training for specific Welding Processes, as it is necessary for quality welders to know and understand the Quality Requirements for weldments, and how they are monitored, controlled and tested.
+These modules also form part of the Welder Training for specific Welding Processes, as it is necessary for welders to know and understand the Quality Requirements for welded structures, and how they are monitored, controlled and tested.